Benefits of Daikon or Chinese Radish

 Have You Used Daikon Radish for its Medicinal Properties?

-7. Daikon, a Low Caloric Energy Food
+7. A Low-Calorie Energy Food

 At only 18 calories for every 3 ounces of daikon radish, make this vegetable a low caloric energy food.